mishal/iless/README.md

 You have to configure the less path to point to `bin/iless`.
 On Windows use`bin/iless.cmd`.

+## Usage from PhpStorm IDE

+To compile the LESS files from your PhpStorm IDE you need to configure the `File watcher` for `.less` files.
+[See the manual](http://www.jetbrains.com/phpstorm/webhelp/transpiling-sass-less-and-scss-to-css.html#d151302e621) how to do it.
+You have to configure the `program` option to point to `bin/iless`.
+On Windows use `bin/iless.cmd`.

 **Note**: See additional command line options for the parser below.

 ## Examples